Getting Started

 Installation

 Talkie is distributed as an npm package.
-A single command downloads the package, starts an HTTPS server, generates self-signed certificates, and opens your browser:
+A single command downloads the package, starts a server, and opens your browser:

 That is all you need.
-The npx talkiebot command handles everything:
+The npx walkietalkiebot command handles everything:

 - Downloads and installs the